rayhan1577/Dynamic-Update-of-DSL-for-Heuristics-Synthesis/README.md

 **Idea to update the DSL dynamically for heuristics Synthesis.
 This project was completed as course project under supervision of Dr. Levi Lelis.**
 (This is not the exact implementation of the papers)
 ---
-n this project, we implemented a methodology where the DSL will be updated dynam- ically based on the evaluation score of the generated heuristics.
+In this project, we implemented a methodology where the DSL will be updated dynam- ically based on the evaluation score of the generated heuristics.
 That is if a heuristics has a better evaluation score, we add that heuristics to our DSL and restart the search.This provides a great advantage.
 That is we can combine strong heuristics among themselves and